MicrosoftDocs/Hololens/hololens/hololens-insider.md

 This policy setting specifies a set of parameters for controlling the Windows NTP Client.
 Refer to [Policy CSP - ADMX_W32Time - Windows Client Management](/windows/client-management/mdm/policy-csp-admx-w32time#admx-w32time-policy-configure-ntpclient) for supported configuration parameters.

+> [!NOTE]
+> Please replaces the values in the example below with the desired values for your time server.
+Refer to [this link](/windows/client-management/mdm/policy-csp-admx-w32time#admx-w32time-policy-configure-ntpclient) for more details.

 - OMA-URI: `./Device/Vendor/MSFT/Policy/Config/MixedReality/ConfigureNtpClient`
 - Data Type: String
 - Value: